BogdanDIA/gr-dvbt/README.md

 The encoder/decoder currently works with gnuradio 3.7.2.x and 3.6 (if taken from Gnuradio_v_3_6 tag) but it is not dependent heavily on it.
 There is also a list of todo tasks in TODO.txt.

+The dvb-t module requires SSE2 SIMD instructions available in the processor.
+If the SSE2 is not available then ilelgal instruction will be seen at runtime.

 **Build**
 git clone https://github.com/BogdanDIA/gr-dvbt.git
 cd gr-dvbt